Login to BoardEffect H-SC Bylaws

 M. Peebles Harrison '89, Chairman of the Board

-Attorney and Partner of Rose, Harrison, & Gilreath, P.C., Kill Devil Hills, NC
+Attorney for Rose, Harrison, & Gilreath, P.C., Kill Devil Hills, NC

 After majoring in history and economics, Mr. Harrison graduated Hampden-Sydney summa cum laude in 1989.
 He then attended The Washington and Lee University School of Law.
 After graduation, Peebles worked as an associate in the employment and labor section at William Mullen Christian and Dobbins, a law firm in Richmond, Virginia.
 In 1995, he and his wife, Avery, moved to the Outer Banks, where he joined up with an old family friend to form the law firm of Rose Harrison & Gilreath, P.C.Mr.
 Harrison has previously served as Senior Warden of the Vestry for St. Andrew's By-The-Sea Episcopal Church; Chair, Board of Directors, Outer Banks Family YMCA; and Past-President of the Dare County Jaycees, where he was recognized with the Charles Hawkins Award as one of the top ten chapter Presidents in North Carolina.
 He has also served as a Director, Outer Banks Chamber of Commerce; Member, Outer Banks Hospital Development Council; and Member, Law Council, The Washington and Lee School of Law.